-Step 2: Add up the total of all other expenses: clothes, coffee runs, eating food out, reoccurring fees like gym memberships and live streaming subscriptions.
+Step 2: Add up the total of all other expenses: clothes, coffee runs, eating food out, reoccurring fees like gym memberships, and live streaming subscriptions.

 Do you really need to stop on your way every day to work to grab that Dunkin Donuts Coffee?
 Do you really need another shirt?
-Prioritize your needs and wants, and sometimes writing it down in a list on paper will open your eyes to things you thought you needed, but may actually fall under the want category.
+Prioritize your needs and wants, and sometimes writing them down in a list on paper will open your eyes to things you thought you needed, but may actually fall under the want category.

 Step 4: Create a running budget and stick to it.

-Once you figure out all of the money that goes out to your bills, insurance etc, determine how much money you have left over per month.
+Once you figure out all of the money that goes out to your bills, insurance, etc, determine how much money you have leftover per month.
 Divide that by 4 and that is your extra cash per week.
 Once you have determined your extra cash per week, decided how much of that you want to tuck away and save.